THE MUDDLE FAMILIES

 When he was 23 years old Harry married 21-year-old Emma Kate Simmons at St Mary’s Church in Reigate on Saturday 1 July 1899.
 Harry was then a plumber living in Nutley Lane, and Emma was living with her widowed mother at Fern Villa in Station Road, Redhill.
 Emma was the daughter of William and Emma Simmons; she had been born at Redhill and her birth registered during the 1st quarter of 1878.
 Emma's father had died a few months after her birth.

-In the census of 31 March 1901 Harry and Emma were living in part of 17 South Road in Reigate and Harry was working as a lead plumber.
-The Kelly’s Directory of 1902 records W H Muddle as living at Hartington, Springcopse Road, Reigate.
-Harry and Emma had two children born in Reigate in 1902 and 1908.
+Harry and Emma had two children born at Reigate in 1902 and 1908.
 Emma died at Reigate at the age of 32, and she was buried in grave N32 of Reigate Cemetery on 5 January 1911.
+Then in the census of 2 April 1911 Harry, who was working for a builder as a plumber, and his two children were living with his parents, William and Ann Muddle, at the Prince of Wales public house in Nutley Lane, Reigate.
 Then the following year Harry married Lillian Mary Rogers in Farnham registration district in Surrey during the 2nd quarter of 1912.
 There were no children from this marriage.

 Harry was described as a licensed victualler in 1915 when he acted as one of the executors of the will of his aunt, Elizabeth Muddle; also in 1919 when he acted as one of the executors of the will of his aunt, Jane Muddle; and again in 1929 when he acted as one of the executors of the will of his aunt, Emily Muddle.
 In 1931 Harry was described as being a beer retailer when he acted as one of the executors of his mother’s will.
 The Kelly’s Directories of 1913, 1923 & 1925, the Holmesdale Directories of 1927, 1929 & 1931, and the Kelly’s Directory of 1932, all record W H Muddle as a beer retailer at 32 Nutley Lane in Reigate; this is the public house known as the Prince of Wales where Harry had taken over as licensee from his father in about 1913.
 So three generations of the Muddle family had been licensees at the Prince of Wales; Harry's grandfather, Henry Muddle, then his widowed grandmother, Jane Muddle, followed by Harry's father, William Muddle, and then Harry himself, spanning about 75 years from the late 1850s to the early 1930s.